open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project-level:

-1. [Add a project document](../common.md#add-a-project-document), set `.documentType` to 'inclusiveDesign' and map any free text to `.description`.
+1. [Add a project document](../common.md#add-a-project-document), set its `.documentType` to 'inclusiveDesign' and map any free text to its `.description`.

-2. [Add a project document](../common.md#add-a-project-document), set `.documentType` to 'inclusiveImplementation' and map any free text to `.description`.
+2. [Add a project document](../common.md#add-a-project-document), set its `.documentType` to 'inclusiveImplementation' and map any free text to its `.description`.
 ```json
 {
   "documents": [